What is bias in machine learning

 Machine learning algorithms are often accused of exhibiting bias.
 What does this mean and why is it a problem?

 In the simplest terms, bias in machine learning refers to any systematic deviation from neutral predictions caused by the algorithm itself.
-This might manifest as over- or under-fitting, where the algorithm ‘forgets’ how particular features relate to prediction success or failure, respectively.
+This might manifest as over- or under-fitting.
+The algorithm ‘forgets’ how particular features relate to prediction success or failure, respectively.
 In practice, this means that certain classes of data (e.g. those belonging to a certain group or those with certain features) will tend to be more accurately predictors of future outcomes than others.
 Why is this problematic?

 Conclusion